Osteobios Solution/ Drops

 What is NDC 17089-259?

-The NDC code 17089-259 is assigned by the FDA to the product Osteobios which is a human over the counter drug product labeled by Guna Spa.
-The generic name of Osteobios is calcitonin human - calcium carbonate - calcium fluoride - calcium phosphate - isoleucine - leucine - lysine - methionine - phenylalanine - sus scrofa bone - sus scrofa parathyroid gland - threonine - tryptophan - valine -.
-The product's dosage form is solution/ drops and is administered via oral form.
-The product is distributed in a single package with assigned NDC code 17089-259-18 1 bottle, dropper in 1 box / 30 ml in 1 bottle, dropper.
-This page includes all the important details about this product, including active and inactive ingredients, pharmagologic classes, product uses and characteristics, UNII information and RxNorm crosswalk.
+The NDC code 17089-259 is assigned by the FDA to the product Osteobios.
+It is commonly known by its generic name, calcitonin human - calcium carbonate - calcium fluoride - calcium phosphate - isoleucine - leucine - lysine - methionine - phenylalanine - sus scrofa bone - sus scrofa parathyroid gland - threonine - tryptophan - valine -.
+This pharmaceutical product is labeled by Guna Spa and is currently categorized as listed product.
+The medication is a solution/ drops administered via oral route.
+In terms of distribution, this product is available in a single package configuration.
+The associated package NDC(s) include: 17089-259-18.
+Beyond standard identification, this entry provides technical data including pharmacologic classes, UNII ingredient references, and RxNorm cross-referencing for healthcare systems.

 Take 15 minutes before mealsAdults and children 12 years and older 20 drops in a little water, 2 times per dayChildren between 12 years and 6 years of age 10 drops in a little water, 2 times per dayChildren under 6 years 5 drops in a glass of water, 2 times per day